ct1/guides/production_initialize_db.md

   ```

 ### 3. Initialize database
 Ensure an empty destination database.
-Disconnect all conections from production database.
+Disconnect all conections from production database (e.g. pgAdmin).
 Drop the existing database.
 The empty database should be created using "template0" as the base.
   ```
   su - postgres
   dropdb <dbname>